-At the end of your introduction, hand in your resume and business card, ask for their business card,, and thank them for their time.
+At the end of your introduction, hand in your resume and business card, ask for their business card and thank them for their time.
 If you have any questions, ask them towards the end of your conversation.
-Having an attractive pitch ready is a thing to remember if you are wondering how to prepare for a job fair.
+Having an attractive pitch ready is a thing to remember wondering how to prepare for a job fair.

 7) Be Flexible

 Many vacancies might just have ended, and many other positions may have just arisen.
 You wouldn’t want to be rigid about the job descriptions, job titles, or even the companies in such a situation.

 But rather be adaptable and flexible about the opportunities you get.
 No individual of an organization is knowledgeable of all positions, especially in a large company.

-If the employer’s representative is not entirely aware of the positions which interest you, then make sure to inquire about someone who is.
+If the employer’s representative is not entirely aware of the positions that interest you, make sure to inquire about someone.

 Sometimes the job fairs can offer excessive information to remember.
 The employer there might not be able to answer all your queries regarding the company you’re applying to or the specifics about your job interests.

-In such cases, you would want to have the contact details of other staff of the organization like name, telephone number, and email address to get in touch with them.
+In such cases, you would want to have the contact details of other organization staff like name, telephone number, and email address to get in touch with them.

-Here, a simple task of keeping notes might be of importance if you're trying to learn more about preparing for a job fair.
+Here, the simple task of keeping notes might be of importance if you’re trying to learn more about preparing for a job fair.

 9) Prepare a Follow Up After The Job Fair

 After a job fair, you may want to send the people you met a follow-up message.

 It's a slight chance for you to be fresh in the memories of the HRs you meet at the fair.
 It allows you to reaffirm why you are what they're searching for.